Sra Pathum Airfield: Establishment

 King Rama VI was impressed by the air show, and on January 13, 1912, military officers Major Luang Sakdi Sanlayawut, Captain Luang Arwut Sikikorn and First Lieutenant Tip Ketuthat were sent to attend aviation courses in France.
 By November 2, 1913, the three military officers returned with a French mechanic, 3 Breguet planes and 4 Nieuport monoplanes which the Thai government had ordered.
 They used a route through Russia and Japan, experiencing other flight demonstrations along the way.
 One Breguet plane was donated by Chao Phraya Aphai Pubet, a wealthy Siamese governor, bringing the number to 8.

 In late 1913, the first test flight was made, and the Thai aeronautical engineering and flight training was established by the three officers.
 A temporary hangar was constructed behind the Pathumwan Police Patrol School.
 On December 19, the officers conducted the first flight tests on the aircraft, and by January 13, an aviation unit was formed through the Siamese Army.
 It was equipped with the 8 planes.

 Unsuitable conditions

 In 1914, the Ministry of Defense found the location unsuitable due to the fact that Sra Pathum Airfield was located in a flood-prone area when it rained during Monsoon, and also being close to the center of Bangkok City which restrained limitations.
 A new location was chosen by Prince Chakrabongse, 23 kilometers north of Bangkok, which could only be accessed by railways at the time.

 Closure

-With the finishing of Don Mueang Airport, the aviation unit was transferred, and the Sra Pathum Racecourse run by the Royal Bangkok Sports Club continued operations as-per-usual.
+With the completion of Don Mueang Airport, the aviation unit was transferred, and the Sra Pathum Racecourse run by the Royal Bangkok Sports Club continued operations as-per-usual.
 On March 8, 1914, the last flight took place, and Sra Pathum Airfield officially closed.
 The military flight took off from Sra Pathum Airport and landed at Don Mueang Airport.
 The aviation unit later evolved into the Royal Thai Air Force.